Martin Johnson (rugby union): 1993-95: First League title, Grand Slam and Rugby World Cup

 In 1993–94 season Johnson again was an ever-present in Tigers run to the cup final but this time Leicester fell short to rivals Bath, losing 21–9.
 Leicester were also runners up in the league to Bath, Johnson played in 15 of Leicester's 18 matches.

-Johnson celebrated the first of his 5 league titles in 1995.
+Johnson won the first of his five league titles in 1995.
 That season the league was played in two main blocks with sporadic fixtures in between; the first 9 games were played on consecutive weekends from 10 September 1994 to 5 November 1994, two games were played in January 1995, one in February 1995 and one at the beginning of March 1995 before finishing with 5 games in 6 weeks from 25 March to 29 April.
 Johnson played in all 9 games in the first period as Tigers won 7, drew against Bath away, and lost to Bristol to leave them 2nd in the table.
-Against Orrell R.U.F.C. on 14 January 1995 Johnson captained Leicester for the first time, regular captain Dean Richards and vice captain John Wells being unavailable.
+Against Orrell on 14 January 1995 Johnson captained Leicester for the first time, regular captain Dean Richards and vice captain John Wells being unavailable.
 Tigers won 29–19.

 He was ever-present in the England side that won the 1995 Grand Slam.
 Preparations for the 1995 Rugby World Cup, which started in May, were deemed all important so Johnson, along with England colleague Rory Underwood, missed Leicester's February league match against Gloucester where Leicester slipped to a second defeat.
 Johnson returned for the matches against West Hartlepool, which saw Leicester go top, and the crucial wins against Bath and Sale.
 England duties meant he missed the last game of the season against Bristol which clinched the title.